OpShin/hebi/README.md

 hebi build examples/smart_contracts/assert_sum.py
 ```

-See the [tutorial by `pycardano`](https://pycardano.readthedocs.io/en/latest/guides/plutus.html) for explanations how to build transactions with `hebi` contracts.
+See the [tutorial by `pycardano`](https://pycardano.readthedocs.io/en/latest/guides/plutus.html) for explanations how to build transactions with `eopsin` contracts.
+Contracts in hebi are invoked the same, so you can just follow the tutorial there.

 ### The small print